-In 2017, Derby remained below the national average.
-The partnership board feels strongly that further raising achievement for all Derby’s children at this early stage is the foundation for future success.
+In 2017, Derby remained below the national average, and the Partnership Board felt strongly that further raising achievement for children at this early stage would be the foundation for future success.

 A high proportion of Derby’s pupils have identified speech, language and communication needs (SLCN).
 The Clarity Report (2015) highlighted significant problems in speech and language development in Derby’s most deprived wards, and found that many children across the city are not accessing SLCN support in the early years.

-Improving the quality of early years provision in Derby, especially in the most deprived wards, and encouraging take up of that provision, will help to ensure more children attain a good level of development and arrive at school ready to learn.
+Improving the quality of early years provision in Derby, especially in the most deprived wards will help to ensure more children attain a good level of development and arrive at school ready to learn.